xnkhi/duatsite/src/content/docs/overview/about.md

 - A software management utility.

-- Plugins, Themes, and a package manager to install them.
+- Plugins, UI Themes, and a package manager to install them.

 - A predefined set of desktop applications, such as a file manager and web browser.